LeaderPortfolio

 Early Life and Education

 Brian Armstrong was born on January 25, 1983, in San Jose, California.
-Both of his parents were engineers, which provided an early exposure to technology.
-He attended Bellarmine College Preparatory, a Catholic, all-male, private secondary school.
-Armstrong pursued higher education at Rice University, where he earned a dual bachelor's degree in economics and computer science in 2005, followed by a master's in computer science in 2006.
-During his time at Rice, he started a business matching tutors to students.
+Both of his parents were engineers.
+He attended Bellarmine College Preparatory and later earned dual bachelor's degrees in economics and computer science from Rice University in 2005.
+He continued his studies at Rice, completing a master's degree in computer science in 2006.
+While at Rice, he started a tutoring business.

 Rise to Success